-Regent College and Vancouver School of Theology are hosting an evening lecture with Dr. Sarah Coakley on October 4 as part of our Fall 2018 Interface Faith and Science Lecture Series.
+Regent College is hosting an evening lecture with Dr. Sarah Coakley on October 4 as part of our Fall 2018 Interface Faith and Science Lecture Series.

 "Is there a Future for 'Natural Theology'?
 Evolution, Cooperation, and the Question of God"